Henrycious/thermal_cam/README.md

 # thermal_cam
-Lib for thermal cam with open cv and color-mapping
+Lib for thermal cam infisense p2 with open cv and color-mapping